hyf-project5/hyfer/USERSTORIES.md

 ### User
 ---
-1. I should be able to see a timeline of all current active curriculums and their groups/classes.
+1. I should be able to see a timeline of all current **active classes** and their **running modules**.
-2. I should be able to select / click a module and then see the corresponding GitHub course content README + link.
+2. I should be able to select / click a **module** and then see the corresponding GitHub course content README + link.
 3. I should be able to login using my GitHub account.